kenbod/sysadmin/hdfs.md

 #### Copying the public keys

-We need to copy the `authorized_keys` file from the master to each of the worker nodes.
+We need to copy the public key from the master to each of the worker nodes.
 We will use `ssh-copy-id` for this and simply enter the password that you created for the `hdfs` account earlier.

 On the master node, run the following commands **FOR EACH WORKER NODE:**